dmcooller/S2ZonaConfigurator/README.md

     - `defaultValue` - default value (optional)
     - `comment` - comment for the action (optional)

-Here is and example of using the `file` property in multiple actions:
+Here is an example of re-using the `file` property in multiple actions and resetting it to `Stalker2/Content/GameLite/GameData/EffectPrototypes.cfg`:

 ```json
 {
   "version": "1.0",